 - Make sure personal statement conforms to sponsor's requirements

-- Make sure you do a spelling, grammar, punctuation and style check
+- Make sure to do a spelling, grammar, punctuation, style check, and Readability

 - Use the Essay web page for "Do's & Don'ts" further guidance and "Writing Resources"